immannan/elasticsearch/md/Lab_4.md

 aggregations and look at how to nest metric aggregations inside bucket aggregations.

 ### Nesting aggregations

-Bucket aggregations split the context into one or more buckets.
-We can restrict the context of the aggregation by specifying the query element, as we saw in the previous section.

-When a metric aggregation is nested inside a bucket aggregation, the metric aggregation is computed within each bucket.
-Let\'s go over this by considering the following question, which we may want to get an answer for:

-[*What is the total bandwidth consumed by each user, or a specific customer, on a given day? *]

 We have to take the following steps: